 Nearly every sequence works, building on and then topping the one that came before.
 The repartee is as fast and crackling as a ‘30s screwball farce, and the musical numbers are so well integrated into the movie’s themes and action as to be positively Hammersteinian: when Gene Kelly serenades Debbie Reynolds, he evokes the mood on a Hollywood sound stage and his riotous “Moses Supposes” routine with Donald O’Connor takes off from a pompous lesson in early sound elocution.

-The title number is without doubt the most joyous musical declaration of love ever filmed, and the massive “Broadway Ballet” is, seemingly, a satire on Kelly’s own American in Paris ballet of the year before as the actor-dancer and (nominal) co-director deliciously mocks his own egocentric grandeur — the ballet ends with an extreme close up on his hammy, grinning face.
-(Never mind that no sound movie of 1927 could have been that mobile.)
+The title number is without doubt the most joyous musical declaration of love ever filmed, and the massive “Broadway Ballet” is, seemingly, a satire on Kelly’s own American in Paris ballet of the year before as the actor-dancer and (nominal) co-director deliciously mocks his own egocentric grandeur — the ballet ends with an extreme close-up on his hammy, grinning face.
+(Never mind that no sound movie camera of 1927 was ever that mobile.)

 If only all concerned had dropped the fey costume parade number, which isn’t funny anyway, and reinstated Reynolds’ charming, cut rendition of “You Are My Lucky Star” — which also would have given the eventual singing of the song by Kelly in the finale a greater emotional force.

-Directed by Kelly and Stanley Donen (who allegedly did most of it.)
+Directed by Kelly and Stanley Donen (who allegedly did most of it… although some claim just the reverse.)
 Cyd Charisse, all legs and green stockings, is Kelly’s icily memorable partner in the ballet.

-But best of all is Jean Hagen as Kelly’s impossibly thickheaded screen paramour.
-A true test of devotion is to imitate her saying, “And I can’t stan’ ‘im!” — those who don’t get it are probably not people you’d want to be around anyway.
+Best of all is Jean Hagen as Kelly’s impossibly thickheaded screen paramour.
+A true test of devotion is to imitate her saying, “And I can’t stan’ ‘im!”
+Those who don’t get it are probably not people you’d want to be around anyway.